Andrew Loewen, Omari Newton, Margo Kane, Brenda Leadlay, Shanae Sodhi, Kathryn Shaw

 With Visceral Visions' Artistic Producer, Valerie Sing Turner, as moderator.

-This talk was programmed by Visceral Visions as part of its development of CultureBrew.art (formerly DiverseTheatreBC), a digital platform featuring a searchable database of Indigenous and racialized artists that is due to launch in June 2019.
+This talk was programmed by Visceral Visions as part of its development of CultureBrew.Art, our digital platform featuring a searchable database of Indigenous and racialized artists.

 To view all four videos, check out Visceral Visions' Youtube Channel!